12:32 15 February 2012

 Tickets for Cup competitions are priced as home League games or dependent on the stage of the competition and agreement of the opposition may be reduced.

-We offer concessionary rates on match tickets for under 16's, over 60's and full time students (on production valid ID).
+We offer concessionary rates on match tickets for under 18's, over 60's.

 Under 8s can pre-purchase tickets from the ticket office prior to match day when purchased with an adult ticket.
 Prices are £10 for category A & A* games and £5 for category B, C, D & promotion games.